 - 1. Cook top is a two burner hot plate and has no standing pilot light.
 Each use requires re-lighting the burner.
 A removable propane hose is supplied with quick-connecters for fuel from propane system, built in under coach frame. - 2.
 A refrigerator is also a part of this package, 120 Volt AC, compressor type.
 Small unit is 1.6 cu. ft. and tall unit is 3.2 cu. ft.
 No propane or 12 Volt DC is required or available for operation.
-Both sizes operate on less then 1.0 amp of power. - 3.
+Both sizes operate on less then 1.5 amp of power or less. - 3.
 Small sink and faucet is part of this kitchen.
 Drainage of water will go into the holding tank, thru a flexible drain hose.
+On kitchen with metal pull out it will drain on the ground.
 Faucet also serves as an outside shower port.
-A shower head and hose are included. - 4.
-A second microwave is included with tall kitchen.
+A shower head and hose are included.

+- 4. A second microwave may be included with tall kitchen on some models.
+Only one microwave can be used at a given time.
 You will have to choose which microwave to use.
 The switch to determine which microwave to use, is located inside of camper, generally in the ceiling panel called a "Double pole/Double Throw" switch.
 There is only 30 amp service available, the reason you must make this choice. - 5.
 Another item for the outside kitchen is an entertainment center with a TV on a swing out arm assembly and a stereo radio.
 Signal will be received thru roof antenna, cable, or satellite, or possibly a ground portable receiver.

-When using this out door cooking area, the vehicle MUST be level and established
+When using this out door cooking area, the vehicle MUST be level and established.